SIGforum.com Main Page Hop To Forum Categories The Lounge Is that idiot Biden gonna get us in a war with Russia or China?

 Will the "Trump train" to the White House, which was much-invoked in the US election campaign, soon also be sending peacekeepers to Ukraine?
 Americans like to talk about the "ticket" with the names of a party's presidential candidate and his "running mate" for the vice-presidential post.
 For example, Trump-Vance 2024.
 Or Biden-Harris 2024, which then suddenly became Harris-Waltz 2024.
 But an unusual combination seems to be emerging for the coming year: Trump-Macron 2025.
 At least that is the impression one might have after Trump's visit to Paris at the end of last week, while confidential discussions have been taking place for several weeks, particularly between France and Great Britain, on the very subject of possible European peacekeepers for Ukraine.

-His former and future French colleague Emmanuel Macron obviously still knows how to push the right buttons with Trump: an invitation to the reopening of Notre Dame Cathedral with a place of honor in the front row between Macron and his wife - while the American President-elect Biden was probably not coincidentally represented by his own wife - and beforehand a one-on-one conversation in the Elysee Palace.
+His former and future French colleague Emmanuel Macron obviously still knows how to push the right buttons with Trump: an invitation to the reopening of Notre Dame Cathedral with a place of honor in the front row between Macron and his wife - while the acting American President Biden was probably not coincidentally represented by his own wife - and beforehand a one-on-one conversation in the Elysee Palace.
 During this, the Frenchman persuaded the American to invite Ukrainian President Volodymyr Zelenskyy directly instead of the planned further one-on-one conversation with him.

 Russian concerns about Trump statements